agashe/SigmaPHP-Template/README.md

 {{ date('Y-m-d') }}
 ```

-Normally all PHP built in functions will work except for unsafe methods , no one need `eval` or `exit` to run in his template !!
+Normally all PHP built in functions will work except for unsafe methods , no one needs `eval` or `exit` to run in his template !!

 !!!
 Other function like Carbon ????? !!!